bikathi/kathi-archives/content/posts/rust_ownership_and_borrowing_cheatsheet.md

 # How Does Memory Work In Other Languages?
 When writing code in a language like Java, Python or Javascript (we'll use this for all the non-Rust examples in this article), you usually don't give two thoughts about where the data you are storing in your variables is being stored within the context of your application and the computers memory.
-This train of thought is usually abstracted from you by the '{<INSERT_LANGUAGE_NAME_HERE>'
+This train of thought is usually abstracted from you by the <INSERT_LANGUAGE_NAME_HERE>
 Virtual Machine (for example the [Java Virtual Machine](https://en.wikipedia.org/wiki/Java_virtual_machine) for Java, and the [Python Virtual Machine](https://www.geeksforgeeks.org/python-virtual-machine/) for Python).